ubicucsd/bootcamp_18_19/2_Python.md

 >>>
 ```

-If you do not see this, let one of us know.
+If you do not see something similar to this, let one of us know.
 If you do, you're ready to roll.
 Type exit(), and move on to the next section.

 ## How to Python

-Before we get into the bioinformatics of Python, we're going to take a quick look at how Python code is written.
+We're going to start by taking a quick look at how Python code is written.
 Create a file called Hello.py.
 The ".py" extension signals that you will be writing in python.
 Inside the file put:
 ```python
 print "Hello World"
 ```